 Primary protection is available to members who had already accrued benefits with a value greater than £1.5 million at 5 April 2006.
-The value of their accrued benefits as at that date (increased as set out below) is protected from the Lifetime Allowance charge, but any further benefits are subject to the charge.
+The value of their accrued benefits as at that date (increased as set out below) is protected from the Lifetime Allowance charge.
 HMRC provides these individuals with an enhancement to the standard LTA.

 To maintain the value of primary protection when the standard LTA was reduced from £1.8 million to £1.5 million from 6 April 2012, the enhancement to the LTA is based on the larger of £1.8 million and the standard LTA at the point the member's benefits are paid.
-This still continues to be the case following the further reductions to the LTA down to its lowest value of £1 million.